 I was also the CEO of a charity for children diagnosed with critical illnesses.
 The therapeutic relationships I built with those young people and their parents helped me develop a great sense of patience, perseverance and belief in the human capacity to heal.

-Now I’m a chartered psychologist, also qualified in Jungian psycho-dynamic counselling and psychotherapy working with adults, couples and families.
+Now I’m a chartered psychologist, also qualified in Jungian psycho-dynamic counselling and psychotherapy working with individuals and couples.
 For couples, I’m a Certified therapist in Emotionally Focused Therapy for Couples(EFT).

 Ongoing training means I can deliver the best in professional practice